Pandemic’s ripple effect on Sedgwick County’s judicial system, officials weigh in

 WICHITA, Kan.
 (KSNW) — Due to the pandemic, there was a 60-day stretch last year where the district courts were completely shut down.
-Now officials believe it’s going to take at least two years to catch up on hundreds of backlog cases.
+Now officials believe it will take at least two years to catch up on hundreds of backlog cases.

-Sedgwick County is currently at 100% capacity with more than 1200 inmates — 117 of those inmates are facing murder charges and consist 8.8% of the total jail population.
+Sedgwick County is currently at 100% capacity with more than 1,200 inmates.
+One hundred seventeen of those inmates face murder charges and consist 8.8% of the total jail population.

 Col. Jared Schechter with the Sedgwick County Sheriff’s Office says this many homicide inmate causes grouping problems for the jail.
 That’s on top of max capacity causing grouping problems due to gang affiliation and other factors.

-The chief judge for District 18, Jeff Goering, says even with the courts being more open now than they have been during any point of the pandemic, they can only try around two murder cases a week.
-At that pace, it’s going to take the courts a little more than a year to shuffle through all of the cases involving just homicide alone.
+District Judge Jeff Goering says even with the courts being more open now than they have been during any point of the pandemic, they can only try around two murder cases a week.
+So at that pace, it’s going to take the courts a little more than a year to shuffle through all of the cases involving just homicide alone.

 Judge Goering explained, “You can only run as fast as the people you have available to clear cases.”